CodeForPhilly/laddr/README.md

 - [Code for Durham](http://codefordurham.com/)
 - [Code for Raleigh](http://www.codeforraleigh.com/)
 - [Open Charlotte Brigade](https://brigade.opencharlotte.org/)

-## Requirements
-Laddr is built on the Emergence PHP framework and deployement engine, and requires an Emergence server to host it.

-Emergence takes just a few minutes to setup on a Linux VM, and is designed to have a fresh system to itself.
-Once launched it will configure services on the machine as-needed to host an instance of the application along with any other sites, clones, or child sites.
-The guides for Ubuntu and Gentoo are most up-to-date: http://emr.ge/docs/setup

-## Installation via Emergence (linked child)
--  Create an emergence site that extends v2.laddr.us

-## Installation from Git
--  Create an emergence site that extends skeleton.emr.ge (access key: 8U6kydil36bl3vlJ)
--  Upload contents of git repository using WebDAV client (CyberDuck is the best open-source option)

 [Projects Directory]: http://codeforphilly.org/projects
 [Projects list available via dynamic CSV]: http://codeforphilly.org/projects.csv